SGayathri-29/Advanced-Physical-Design-Laboratory/README.md

 ## **STARTING WITH OPENLANE**(invoking openlane)

-The following steps are performed for the invoking of openlane,every time we perform our physical design we are supposed to invoke openlane by performing the following steps
+The following steps are performed for the invoking of openlane,every time we perform our physical design we are supposed to invoke openlane by performing the following steps.We have to give ```docker``` command before starting .

 ```cd openLANE```